 Bonus tip: A pre-sale appraisal house gives you a more accurate starting point for pricing your home.

-Based on our research, in Oklahoma, appraisals average a couple hundred dollars, but help you walk away with thousands more once your home is sold.
+Based on our research, in Oklahoma, appraisals average $370 to $450, but help you walk away with thousands more once your home is sold.

 3. Stage and market your home